Where Does Brain-to-brain Communication Come From? #

 Addiction to pleasant sensual feelings #

-If signals of addictive sensual feelings, like feelings caused by drug use, can be stored and transmitted to another person, these easy-to-get drugs would hook a staggering number of people.
+If signals of addictive sensual feelings, like feelings caused by drug use or sexual orgasm, can be stored and transmitted to another person, these easy-to-get drugs would hook a staggering number of people.
 That said, this concern should not stop people from exploring the promise of brain-to-brain communication as it might get solved if AI in the future can detect these pernicious signals and prevent it from spreading.

 Is Humanity Ready? #